-Drew Nobile is a music theorist specializing in the analysis of rock music.
+Drew Nobile is a music theorist specializing in the theory and analysis of popular music.
 Before coming to the UO, he served on the music faculty at the University of Chicago (2013–15) and Brooklyn College (2010–13).
 He received his Ph.D. from the City University of New York’s Graduate Center in 2014, where his dissertation on form, harmony, and counterpoint in rock music received the Barry S. Brook Dissertation Award.

-Nobile's articles on counterpoint, harmonic function, the Beatles, and Schoenberg have appeared in Music Theory Spectrum, the Journal of Music Theory, and Music Theory Online, and he has given talks at numerous international, national, and regional conferences and symposia.
+Nobile's articles on tonality, counterpoint, harmonic function, the Beatles, and Schoenberg have appeared in Music Theory Spectrum, the Journal of Music Theory, and Music Theory Online, and he has given talks at numerous international, national, and regional conferences and symposia.
 His research has received the Adam Krims Emerging Scholar Award from the Society for Music Theory’s Popular Music Interest Group (2017), the Patricia Carpenter Emerging Scholar Award from the Music Theory Society of New York State (2011), and the Dorothy Payne Award from the Music Theory Society of the Mid-Atlantic (2012).

 - “Harmonic Function in Rock Music: A Syntactical Approach.”
 Journal of Music Theory 60/2 (Fall 2016).